 Jump to:Page Content

 Open to MPP1 students only.
-Part of a five course integrated cohort tailored to the needs of MPP students interested in the International and Global Affairs (IGA) policy area of concentration.
-Students who enroll in DPI-101I must also enroll in API-102I, API-202I, DPI-201I, and IGA-100 during the spring 2015 semester.
+Part of a four course integrated cohort tailored to the needs of MPP students interested in the International and Global Affairs (IGA) policy area of concentration.
+Students who enroll in DPI-101I must also enroll in API-102I, API-202I, and IGA-100 during the spring 2016 semester.
 Participation in this experimental integrated cohort is required for prospective IGA concentrators.